St. Patrick Catholic High School is proud to offer you a view into how our school works.

 The automotive team won top school at the 2016 CAA competition.
 We are very proud of the excellence of our automotive program and the fact that in 13 years participating in the CAA competition we have won 10 top school trophies which speaks to the high expectations and the collaborative strength of the teams developed in the class.
 The team clearly exemplifies creed statements relating to excellence and mindset.

-Final examinations for the 2016 school year will run from Tuesday, June 21st to Friday, June 24th.
-For for details please click here.
+Final examinations for the 2016 school year will run from Wednesday, June 21st to Wednesday, June 28th.

 Celebrating our Successes